H-Baktache/yogapose/README.md

 - Google Gemini API
 - React Dropzone
 - React Webcam
-- LocalStorage pour l'historique
+- LocalStorage for history

-## Déploiement
+## Deployment

-Cette application est configurée pour un déploiement facile sur Vercel.
+This application is configured for easy deployment on Vercel.

 ## License